Virginia State Labor Laws

 Virginia Laws Regarding Exempt vs Non-exempt Employees

-The general rule of thumb (with some exceptions) is that non-exempt employees are hourly workers and those who are paid a salary of less that $455* per week are usually protected by the provisions of the FLSA.
+The general rule of thumb (with some exceptions) is that non-exempt employees are hourly workers and those who are paid a salary of less that $455* per week ($684 per week as of 1/1/20) are usually protected by the provisions of the FLSA.

 For the most part, again with exceptions, professional, executive, and administrative salaried employees are most often exempt from the FLSA overtime laws.
 These exemptions are based on the defined tests of the FairPay Overtime Rules which ALL must be met for the employee to be classified as exempt.

-Most exempt employees must be paid a salary of more than $455* per week, the employees must often have advanced knowledge or creative ability which is used in the employees’ primary duties.
+Most exempt employees must be paid a salary of more than $455* per week ($684 per week as of 1/1/20), the employees must often have advanced knowledge or creative ability which is used in the employees’ primary duties.
 Exempt employees must also exercise control as to how and when they accomplish their jobs.